Financial Position and Resources

 Commercial paper programmes

-In the year ended 31 March 2011 bonds with a nominal value equivalent of £0.7 billion at the relevant 31 March 2011 foreign exchange rates were issued under the US shelf and the euro medium-term note programme.
+In the year to 31 March 2008, bonds with a nominal value of £1.6 billion were issued under the US shelf and the Euro Medium Term Note programme.
 The bonds issued during the year were:

-The following table summarises the committed bank facilities available to us at 31 March 2011.
+The following table summarises the committed bank facilities available to the Group at 31 March 2008.

 |Committed bank facilities||Amounts drawn|

 |$6.1 billion Revolving Credit Facility, maturing 24 June 2009.||No drawings have been made against this facility.
 The facility supports the Group’s commercial paper programmes and may be used for general corporate purposes, including acquisitions.|

 |$5.2 billion Revolving Credit Facility, maturing 22 June 2012.||No drawings have been made against this facility.
 The facility supports the Group’s commercial paper programmes and may be used for general corporate purposes, including acquisitions.|

 |¥258.5 billion Term Credit Facility, maturing 16 March 2011, entered into by Vodafone Finance K.K. and guaranteed by the Company.||The facility was drawn down in full on 21 December 2005.
 The facility is available for general corporate purposes, although amounts drawn must be on-lent to the Company.|